 Billing, Payments and Rates

-It is possible that you may have used the water, have a leak, or the meter was misread.
+It is possible that you may have used more water or have a leak.
+Sign up for the Portal to see why.

 Can I look up my water and/or sewer bill information through the District web page or pay my bimonthly bill through the Internet?